yvvki/bunup/docs/documentation.md

 :::

-After answering 5 quick questions, you'll get a complete TypeScript package with automatic releases, linting, formatting, version bumping, GitHub workflows, and all essential things.
-This starter provides everything you need to focus purely on coding.
+After answering 5 quick questions, you'll get a complete TypeScript package with automatic releases, linting, formatting, version bumping, GitHub workflows, and all essential things with Bunup integrated for super fast bundling.
+This starter provides everything you need to focus solely on coding.

 To learn more, see the [TypeScript Library Starter](/typescript-library-starter) full guide.